whataboutpets/minimal-mistakes/_posts/ducks/2018-04-14-can-ducks-eat-chocolate.md

 Theobromine and caffeine originate from the cacao bean.
 As a general rule, **the more cacao the chocolate contains** (typically the darker chocolate), **the more dangerous** it is for certain animals.

 Dogs and cats are well known pets that are susceptible to [chocolate poisoning](http://askdrlouise.com/blog/the-dark-side-of-chocolate/){:target="_blank"}.
-But chocolate is also **toxic to livestock like calves, goats and ducks**.
+But chocolate is also **toxic to livestock like calves, goats, and ducks**.
 In a first stage, the digestive system is affected, leading to vomiting and diarrhea.
 As the condition progresses, the central nervous system is impacted, first causing seizures and eventually death.

 **Conclusion:** never feed ducks chocolate!
 {: .notice--info}

-_Have you ever offered feeder fish to your duck ?
-Drop us a line below._
+_Did you know that chocolate should not be fed to ducks?
+We're curious to find out._

 ---